LiamAljundi/Serial-Port/2nd_iteration/magicalCube-Ideation2/README.md

 # magicalCube  (ideation 2)

 The magicalCube prototype is built using https://github.com/ClintH/interactivity/tree/master/websockets/motion-stream tutorial which  streams motion and orientation data from a mobile device via websockets to a server.
 From there, the server distributes it to every connected client.
-The code here is intended to be used as part of a tangible cube prototype that immitates tangible light controls (the web browser's window being the light source immitation).
+The code here is intended to be used as part of a tangible cube prototype that immitates tangible light controls (the web browser's window being the light source immitation) and:

 * when twisted to the side: changes between a bigger and a smaller white square on the browser's window
 * when accerated on a side twist: switches the browser window to grey